 What determines how much it will cost to build a website?

-Before we look at some of the average estimates of web development costs, let’s first take a look at the price factors that determine the cost of creating a website.
+Before we look at some of the average estimates of how much a website can cost, let’s first take a look at the price factors.
 These can be grouped into two categories: flat costs and variable costs.

 To get your website on the internet, there are a couple of flat costs you’ll have to deal with.
 These include